Psychtoolbox-3/psychtoolbox-3.github.com/contribute.markdown

 code, the documentation on this public community website and Wiki, and to participate and help each other on the public community forum.

-Faster support on the forum or the bug trackers, or of any support at all in times of high developer workload will however be reserved to paying community members.
+Professional support on the forum or the bug trackers by our main developer will be reserved to paying community members.

 Thanks for your participation and support!